advigator/guides/src/pages/docs/getting-started/start.md

 In Advigator, products and campaigns are grouped together in a "Campaign Group."
 You manage activation, budget, and keywords at the group level, and Advigator will replicate operations on individual sub campaigns.

-By default, variations of a product (and any other products with the exact same title) are grouped in the same "Campaign Group."
+By default, variations of a product are grouped in the same "Campaign Group."
 You can change this setting, but it is the recommended one in most cases.

 ![Campaign group](/images/getting-started/item_groups_text.png)